khud/typedparse/README.md

 ## Kebab case vs. snake case arguments

-From the version 0.2 typedparse uses kebab case by for long optional flags, so `my_long_flag: Optional[bool]` will become `--my-long-flag`.
+From the version 0.2 typedparse uses kebab case for long optional flags, so `my_long_flag: Optional[bool]` will become `--my-long-flag`.
 You can use snake case, if you want by setting `snake_case_flags` to true in the `parse` function.